HackGT/projectideas-onboarding/client/README.md

 We've mentioned "state" quite a bit so far.
 The state is the information that is subject to change in a component.
 In our app, an example of "state" would be the list of project ideas since users need to be able to add/remove ideas.
 For example, when a user adds an idea, we want to add it to our state.

 The fundamental concept to understand about state is that changing it triggers re-renders.
-Whenever a component's state changes, React will automatically re-render the commponent & thus all of the component's child components.
+Whenever a component's state changes, React will automatically re-render the component & thus all of the component's child components.
 In our case, we will maintain the state of ideas in the ProjectContainer Component- whenever this state changes, Ract will re-render the ProjectGrid & Header components since they are children.

 The most powerful part of state is the ability to pass them in as props into child components.
 Here's a snippet of this in React syntax.
 We'll call this component ProjectContainer: